ipfs/specs/IPIP/0328-gateway-json-cbor-response-format.md

 ## Motivation

 Currently, the gateway supports requesting data in the [DAG-PB], RAW, and [CAR] formats.
-However, it should be possible to download deserialized  version of  data other than UnixFS in order to unlock the potential of the [IPLD Data Model][ipld-data-model] beyond files and directories.
+However, it should be possible to download deserialized versions of data other than UnixFS in order to unlock the potential of the [IPLD Data Model][ipld-data-model] beyond files and directories.

 The main functional gap in IPFS ecosystem is the lack of support for non-UnixFS DAGs on HTTP Gateways.